The Illusion of Forgetting: Attack Unlearned Diffusion via Initial Latent Variable Optimization: Related work

 \subsection{Concept Erasure}

 Concept erasure, termed ``unlearning,'' is designed to eliminate certain undesirable concepts that a model has learned, including copyrighted content and pornographic material.
-ESD \cite{gandikota2023erasing} and SLD \cite{schramowski2023safe} are pioneering works, representing two mainstreams.
+ESD \cite{gandikota2023erasing}, SLD \cite{schramowski2023safe} and UCE \cite{gandikota2024unified} are pioneering works, representing three mainstreams.
 ESD fine-tunes a pretrained model using only the target concept name, achieving specific visual concept unlearning.
-In contrast, SLD employs a closed-form solution to manipulate latent space and control unlearning without fine-tuning.
-However, ``unlearning" inevitably affects normal generation.
-Consequently, numerous efforts \cite{kumari2023ablating,wu2024erasediff} have focused on balancing concept removal with preserving normal generation.
-Other studies \cite{ren2024unveiling, rusanovsky2025memories} reveal that concept memory persist in specialized model components rather than being fully erased.
-In light of this, researchers \cite{fan2023salun,gandikota2024unified} have explored salient model weights to empower unlearning.
-To improve robustness against adversarial attacks and fine-tuning, AdvU \cite{zhang2025defensive} combines adversarial training with unlearning.
+In contrast, SLD directly use a negative guidance algorithm to manipulates predicted noise in inference.
+UCE employs a closed-form solution to edit parameters without fine-tuning.
+However, ``unlearning'' inevitably affects normal generation.
+Consequently, several efforts \cite{SFD, AGE} have focused on balancing concept removal with preserving normal generation.
+AdvU \cite{zhang2025defensive} and MetaU \cite{Meta} introduce different objectives to improve robustness against adversarial attacks and fine-tuning, respectively.